Exploring the role of mining and metals in the circular economy – an emerging concept that aims to draw the maximum value from materials.

 Issue at a Glance

-- Growing population, social progress and the drive for clean energy technologies is increasing demand for minerals and metals.
+- Population growth, social progress and the drive for clean energy technologies are increasing demand for minerals and metals.
 By 2040, it is estimated that there could be a 20-fold increase in demand for nickel and cobalt to meet the needs of an increasingly electrified world, and total copper demand is expected to double from 2020 to 2050.
 In order to meet this demand, we need to embrace a circular economy which involves increasing material productivity, eliminating waste and regenerating nature.

 - Metals are the ideal durable material — in the right conditions they can be recycled almost indefinitely.
 We support the building of circular economies that balance the essentiality of durable materials, like metals, to enjoy multiple life cycle, with the need to manage the just transition of producing countries and regions so that they are not left behind.